Out-Law Guide 2 min. read

 Its effect is to move employees and any liabilities associated with them from the old employer to the new employer by operation of law.

 The Regulations were first passed in 1981, overhauled in 2006, and further amendments were made in 2014.
-TUPE is a significant and often tricky piece of legislation adopted by the UK in order to implement the European Acquired Rights Directive.
+TUPE is a significant and often tricky piece of legislation adopted by the UK in order to implement the EU's Acquired Rights Directive.

 TUPE applies every day to an enormous number of different business transactions and it is essential that employers of all sizes understand what employment liabilities can arise.
 TUPE can apply when employers:

 To protect your business from claims, you need to understand: